grandtheft-spaceship/complete_javascript_udemy/notes.md

 ### Updating Scores and Changing the Active Player
 * **!=** - performs **type coercion**
 * **!==** - DOES NOT perform type coercion

+### Implementing Our 'Hold' Function and the D.R.Y.
+Principle